Dylan D. Wagner, Ph.D.

-Dylan Wagner joined the psychology faculty at The Ohio State University in the fall of 2014.
-He is also a member of the Center for Cognitive and Behavioral Brain Imaging and the Center for Cognitive and Behavioral Science.
-He received his B.A. in Psychology from McGill University and his Ph.D. in Psychology from Dartmouth College.
+Dylan Wagner is an assistant professor of psychology The Ohio State University.
+He is also a member of the Center for Cognitive and Behavioral Brain Imaging and the Center for Cognitive and Behavioral Science and a core faculty of the newly formed cognitive neuroscience program.
 His research covers several topics related to person perception, social cognition, self-regulation and social cognitive neuroscience.

 Eunbin Stephanie Kim | Email